 Dallo Law Group is trained and experienced in the offer in compromise (OIC) area and can provide significant results in settling your tax debt.
 Contact Dallo Law Group to schedule a free consultation so we can determine whether an OIC is the right vehicle for your tax dispute.

-Contact Us to schedule a free consultation so we can determine if an offer is the right solution for your case.
+Contact us to schedule a free consultation we can determine if an offer is the right solution for your case.

 How much should we offer the IRS?

 Determining the right offer amount depends on both the individual facts and circumstances of each case as well as the type of offer submitted.
 Contact Dallo Law Group to schedule a free consultation so that we can determine the proper offer amount for to maximize the probability of acceptance by the IRS.
 The ‘reasonable collection potential’ in some cases is less than the amount of taxes owed, and sometimes even far less.